anthony-meza/anthony-meza.github.io/_pages/about.md

 ---
 ## About Me
-I'm a PhD candidate in the MIT-WHOI Joint Program and primarily focus on studying the physics governing the lower half of the ocean.
-Overall, I just enjoy working with data to understand the physics governing our Earth's ocean and how they may change in a warming world.
+I'm a PhD candidate in the MIT-WHOI Joint Program, studying the physics of the deep ocean (> 2000 meters) using models and observations.
+My research focuses on how human-driven warming affects the deep ocean and what that means for its role in storing heat and carbon.
-In particular, I uses models and observations to study the past and future circulation of heat and chemicals in the abyssal ocean.

 Before starting my PhD, I earned a B.S. in Mathematics and Data Science from the University of California, Irvine.

+## Research Interests
+- abyssal ocean circulation
+- ocean heat uptake
+- data assimilation

 ## Outreach and Leadership
   - Co-organizer of High Performance Data Analysis In Oceanography Workshop (2024, [workshop repository can be found here](https://github.com/anthony-meza/WHOI-PO-HPC))